submariwastaken1time/club-dungeon/README.md

 This in all honesty will serve less as a tutorial and more as a gentle submersion into the world of doing your own things.

 # What this will entail
-This tutorial will go over the steps to make a walking @ demo using EnTT, libtcod and SDL using C++23 and the libtcod project template from the ever helpful HexDecimal.

-EnTT will be used as the ECS component, helping manage the entities that the engine uses and significantly cutting down on the amount of reinventing the wheel that has to happen.

-SDL will be used to process inputs from the player.

-libtcod will be used to handle rendering.

-Along with that will be my thought process and the details of how I came up with the engine.
+This is less a tutorial and will be more a project breakdown.

+It will detail how the engine works in the most basic of ways, and is meant as inspiration for those stuck to make their own.

-At the end will be a section covering how one could break down certain features into things that are more manageable to implement into their game.
+There will also be a section covering how one could break down certain features into things that are more manageable to implement into their game.

 # Some other notes
 This is the first tutorial I have ever done and so would like to be given feedback (contact info here)